fefranca/brunch-template/README.md

     bundle exec brunch watch --server

 Open your development server at [http://localhost:3333]().
 Remember auto-reload is enabled by default, so any changes to the project will refresh your browser.

+Bundler is used to solve Compass x SASS version conflicts.

 Extras
 ------